spegelius/Dollo/README.md

 * 1 - main controller board.
 Frame mount parts for RAMPS are available.
 Also for Raspi3
 * 3 - end stop switches
-* 5 - motors steppers, no need for very beefy motors
+* 5 - steppermotors , no need for very beefy motors
 * 1 - hotend or whatever tool tip you want really.
 E3Dv6 is tested
 * 1 - hobbed thing, gear or bolt.
 Actually whole extruder.
 Buy or pick one to print from thingiverse.
 This is good: https://www.thingiverse.com/thing:2243325
 * 1 - heated bed (21x21cm)